Imported forest pests: a Q&A with Dr. Gary Lovett

-Q. We’ve mentioned Dutch elm and chestnut blight and gypsy moth—then there is dogwood anthracnose, which has been around a long time, and came in in the 1860s too.
+Q. We’ve mentioned Dutch elm and chestnut blight and spongy moth—then there is dogwood anthracnose, which has been around a long time, and came in in the 1860s too.
 But it seems like much more recently that it did wholesale damage in areas of our native flowering dogwood (Cornus florida).

 A. I don’t know the specific case for dogwood anthracnose, but with some of these pests, sometimes the pest is introduced at one point, and then a more virulent strain is introduced at a later time.
 The taxonomy of fungi [dogwood anthracnose is a fungal disease] is not well known, so it might be difficult to tell.
 Here at the Cary Institute, which is a 2,000-acre property in the Hudson Valley of New York, we lost something like 90 percent of our dogwood trees to this anthracnose—mostly in the 80s and 90s.

 Q. What about the Asian longhorned beetle?
 Every time I see the native longhorned beetle species we have here, a sawyer, that looks somewhat like it except for a little white dot I think—I panic, and grab it, and put it under a glass and look it up to make sure it’s not Asian longhorned beetle.

 A. The Asian longhorned beetle was brought in on wood packing materials, and introduced in several different places.
 It’s from Asia, from China and Japan.
 The first introduction in the U.S. was in the New York City area, and there were several outbreaks around New York City, and then there have been outbreaks in Toronto, Chicago, Worcester, Bethel in Ohio.

 The USDA jumps on these outbreaks really fast, and tries to eradicate them.
 They’re been successful in some areas, and have them contained.
 They’re still working on it in other areas, like Worcester, that we talked about.